- Lighting Overview

 Docking the Lighting Manager

-We've turned the Lighting Manager into a dockable palette, meaning you can dock it to the side of your CAD interface and continue working within your drawing while still specifying and editing lighting equipment.
+We've turned the Lighting Manager into a dockable palette, meaning you can dock it to the side of your CAD interface and continue working within your drawing while still specifying and editing fixtures.
 You can also dock several of our other manager dialog boxes, including the Planting, Reference Notes (RefNotes), Irrigation, and Details managers.
 Here's how to dock the Lighting Manager.

 Importing Lighting Equipment from a Template or Project

-The following steps also apply to importing lighting equipment from regular Land F/X projects.
+The following steps also apply to importing equipment from regular Land F/X projects.
 However, we recommend setting up and importing from a template – mainly because templates are set up to be read-only.
 This means you can rest assured that the data in your templates hasn't changed when you import your equipment into a project.